-- Horned Humanoid: A pair of long, forward-pointing horns protruding from the sides of its head.
+- Horned Humanoid: Has a pair of long, forward-pointing horns protruding from the sides of its head.
 They look almost exactly like the horns on Ichigo's second Hollow form, which originated from White itself.

 - Ironic Name: His name is White due to him being an amalgam of Hollowfied Soul Reapers, but his body is jet-black.
 Aizen even addresses it.

 - Kamehame Hadoken: Can fire a Cero from between his horns.

 - Lightning Bruiser: White was fast enough to dodge Masaki's barrage of Heilig Pfeil; and strong and durable enough to put Isshin - who's been shown to be capable of giving Aizen a good fight - on the defensive even with his shikai activated, and overwhelm him even with one arm.